ProfLehman/cs325_fall_2025/lab4_stack_queue/lab4b_palindrome.md

 ## Purpose

-The purpose of this assignment is to use the `StackCharArray` and `QueueuCharArray` classes to determine if a word is a palindrome.
+The purpose of this assignment is to use the `StackCharArray` and `QueueCharArray` classes to determine if a word is a palindrome.
 A palindrome is a word that is spelled the same forward and backward.

 ---

 ## Requirements
-1. Implement the palindrome method using the `StackCharArray` and `QueueuCharArray` classes.
+1. Implement the palindrome method using the `StackCharArray` and `QueueCharArray` classes.
-2. Modify the `palindrome.java` code below implmenting the `palindrome` method.
+2. Modify the `palindrome.java` code below, implementing the `palindrome` method.
 Feel free to add additional test cases.
 3. You must use the following algorithm shown in pseudocode.

 ## Palindrome Algorithm (Pseudocode)